EMSL-NMR-EPR/MATLAB-1D_1H_NMR_ESI_MS1-WebApp/README.md

 # Unambiguous Metabolite Identification in High-throughput Metabolomics by Hybrid 1D 1H NMR/ESI MS1 Approach

+## Installation Guide

+1. Download and install [GlassFish Server](https://glassfish.java.net/) (see [here](https://glassfish.java.net/docs/4.0/installation-guide.pdf) for more information).
+2. Download and deploy the "Match_to_Chenomx.zip" archive file (see [here](https://docs.oracle.com/cd/E19798-01/821-1757/6nmni99aj/index.html) for more information).
+3. Done!

 ## How to cite this work

 ### Citation